revelaction/reUSBable/README.md

 - It creates a LUKS2 partition on the previously create partition.
 - It opens the LUKS2 partition and creates a ext4 filesystem inside.
 - It mounts the filesystem in `/media/<user>`

+#  mount-luks.sh

+`mount-luks.sh` is a companion script to mount and unmount the files created by `luks-usb-transporter`.